Holy Cross College (Indiana): Rankings

 For 2022, was ranked 23rd in Regional Colleges Midwest, 27th in Best Value Schools, and 13th in Top Performers on Social Mobility by U.S. News & World Report.

 Student life

-Students take part in the about 500 student clubs and organizations across the tri-campus community (including Notre Dame and Saint Mary's).
+Students take part in the about 500 student clubs and organizations across the tri-campus community, including Notre Dame and Saint Mary's College (Indiana).
 The college's intramural sports, include flag football, volleyball, basketball, and pickleball.
 Holy Cross hosts its Student Government, which is composed of the Executive Board, the Programming Board, and the Student Senate.
 The Social Concerns Committee plays an important role in the student's body volunteering and social service causes.
 Holy Cross students can be members of the University of Notre Dame Marching Band.

-Campus ministry is described as "Distinctively Catholic, Open to All" Mass is offered on weekdays at 12:25 p.m. and Sundays at 7:30 p.m.
-Adoration takes place on Tuesday nights from 7:00 p.m. until midnight.
-Confession is offered during the first hour of adoration on Tuesdays, along with before and after mass on Fridays.

-Mission Team

-The Mission Team is a faith development program.
-This team forms a critical mass of faith-filled students who contribute dynamic leadership and vitality to the school.
-They act as a catalyst for stirring up the interest and spiritual yearnings of the rest of the college.

 Housing

 Holy Cross has six residence halls for students: four male residence halls and two female residence halls.
 The six residence halls are: Anselm, Basil, James, North, Pulte, and South.
 Anselm Hall and Basil Hall are traditional male dorms, James Hall and North Hall are traditional female dorms, and Pulte Hall and South hall are apartment-style male dorms.

 In addition to the residence halls on campus, upperclassmen are allowed to live off-campus in a co-ed apartment complex called University Edge, located roughly one mile north of Holy Cross.